knaw-huc/di-website/static-site-generator/README.md

 # Static site builder
+A simple static site builder build on markdown files.

+## Requirements
+To run this site builder you need node.js installed

+## Initial site setup

 ## you need
 * node js
 * content folder with markdown files and optional folder with images. + data

 ## How to add to your project / repository